14islands/js-breakpoints/readme.md

 ### Limitations

-There can only one breakpoint active per DOM element.
+- There can only be one breakpoint active per DOM element.
 If DOM elements have multiple breakpoints, only the most specific media query will fire the associated JavaScript handler.

-Using the content attribute to host data is not a standard way to use it.
+- Using the content attribute to host data is not a standard way to use it.

-The library uses the content property of html:after to check for full support for window.getComputedStyle().
+- The library uses the content property of html:after to check for full support for window.getComputedStyle().
 If this value is modified the library will always run in fallback mode.

+- Placing these breakpoints/media queries on an element that has a .clearfix class applied to it (or element with a class that @extend .clearfix) can cause layout issues because of the pseudo ":after" in this media query and overriding that of the .clearfix.

 ## Breakpoint Model Object